-The table on the next page reflects long-term expected real rate of return by asset class.
+The table below reflects long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
 These geometric rates of return are net of administrative expenses.